ADD CONDITION

 Additional Clinical Information

-Clinicians should counsel patients that the product is for external use only and recommend testing on a small patch of skin prior to full application.
-Pregnant or breastfeeding patients should consult a healthcare professional before use.
-It is important to keep the product out of reach of children, and in the event of ingestion, medical assistance or contact with a Poison Control Center is necessary.
-Patients should discontinue use and consult a doctor if redness or skin irritation occurs.
-A transient burning sensation may be experienced upon application, which typically resolves within several days.
+Clinicians should counsel patients that the product is for external use only and recommend performing a patch test on a small area of skin before full application.
+Pregnant or breastfeeding individuals should seek advice from a healthcare professional before use.
+It is crucial to keep the product out of reach of children, and in the event of ingestion, medical assistance or contact with a Poison Control Center is necessary.

 Drug Information (PDF)